jvieira9/installer-scripts/README.md

 ### Functionality

-1. The script creates two log files.
-A file named `install.log` that will register all the commands executed by the script and a file named `error.log` that will register every error that occurs while executing the script.
+1. The script creates two log files: `install.log` to register all the commands executed by the script and `error.log` to register any errors that occur while executing the script.
-2. The script checks for an internet connection and exits if there is no internet connection.
+2. The script checks for an internet connection and exits if there is none.
-3. The script checks if the user running the script is root or has sudo privileges and exits if it isn't.
+3. The script checks if the user running the script has sudo privileges and exits if not.
-4. The script updates the package index, upgrades system packages and refreshes snap packages.
+4. The script updates the package index, upgrades system packages, and refreshes snap packages.
-5. The script prompts the user to choose which software to install.
-If the user chooses to install a software, the script installs it.
-If the package is already installed, the script says so.
+5. The script prompts the user to select which software to install.
+If the user selects a software that is already installed, the script notifies them.
-6. The script prompts the user to choose if they want to delete the log files created by the script.
+6. The script prompts the user to choose whether to delete the log files created by the script.

 ### Script 2 - extensions.sh